etternagame/etterna/extern/curl/docs/MANUAL.md

 Unix introduced the `.netrc` concept a long time ago.
-It is a way for a user to specify name and password for commonly visited FTP sites in a file so that you don't have to type them in each time you visit those sites.
-You realize this is a big security risk if someone else gets hold of your passwords, so therefore most unix programs won't read this file unless it is only readable by yourself (curl doesn't care though).
+It is a way for a user to specify name and password for commonly visited FTP sites in a file so that you do not have to type them in each time you visit those sites.
+You realize this is a big security risk if someone else gets hold of your passwords, so therefore most Unix programs will not read this file unless it is only readable by yourself (curl does not care though).

 Curl supports `.netrc` files if told to (using the `-n`/`--netrc` and `--netrc-optional` options).
 This is not restricted to just FTP, so curl can use it for all protocols where authentication is used.

-A very simple `.netrc` file could look something like:
+A simple `.netrc` file could look something like:

-    machine curl.haxx.se login iamdaniel password mysecret
+    machine curl.se login iamdaniel password mysecret

 ## Custom Output